-4. Right to Buy Subject: Detail: Delegated by: Delegated to: [Head of Right to Buy To administer the Right-to-Buy scheme and Executive Customer carry out valuations of dwellings under the Committee Financial and Right to Buy Scheme and for repurchases, Customer including the interest to be sold with any Services] necessary rights of way over Council land, as appropriate.
-To serve notices in association with the [Head of Notices re Executive Right to Buy Scheme.
-Financial and Right to Buy Committee Customer Services]/ [Principal Solicitor] To refuse (but not accept) requests to buy [Head of Buy Back Executive back properties sold under the Right to Buy Financial and Committee Scheme, in accordance with Council policy.
-Customer Services] To refuse (but not to agree) to waive the [Head of Repayment of Executive Council's entitlement to repayment of Financial and Discount Committee discount.
-Customer Services] Discount for [Head of Executive To determine the level of discount to be Disposals Financial and Committee repaid for relevant disposals under the Customer Housing Act 2004.
-Services]
+4. Right to Buy

+- Subject: Detail: Delegated by: Delegated to: Right to Buy To administer the Right-to-Buy scheme and carry out valuations of dwellings under the Right to Buy Scheme and for repurchases, including the interest to be sold with any necessary rights of way over Council land, as appropriate.
+Executive Committee [Head of Customer Financial and Customer Services] Notices re Right to Buy To serve notices in association with the Right to Buy Scheme.
+Executive Committee [Head of Financial and Customer Services]/ [Principal Solicitor] Buy Back To refuse (but not accept) requests to buy back properties sold under the Right to Buy Scheme, in accordance with Council policy.
+Executive Committee [Head of Financial and Customer Services] Repayment of Discount To refuse (but not to agree) to waive the Council's entitlement to repayment of discount.
+Executive Committee [Head of Financial and Customer Services] Discount for Disposals To determine the level of discount to be repaid for relevant disposals under the Housing Act 2004.
+Executive Committee [Head of Financial and Customer Services]